 Unfortunately, we cannot share God’s view of life.
 Although he is certainly present within reality and our lives, he can see beyond the restraints of time and space in which we exist.
-In other words, he always knows the potential outcome of all of our prayers as we make requests of him.
-He knows whether our requests are related to genuinely positive needs.
+In other words, he always knows the potential results of all of our prayers as we make requests of him.
+And he knows whether our requests are related to ‘real’ needs.

 3. ASKING FOR WHAT WE ‘WANT’ RATHER THAN ‘NEED’

-Selfishness and greed may also prove to be barriers to receiving answers to prayers.
-We really need to examine the motives behind prayers before we ask them.
+Selfishness and greed can certainly prove to be barriers to receiving answers to prayers.
 As an obvious example, prayers like, “Make me rich and famous” have little chance of success.

 Asking to receive something at the expense of someone else is similarly too selfish as a rule.

-It is also unlikely that God will just send us riches that can be squandered on our material wish lists (the latest television set, the best phone, holidays abroad etc).
+It is also unlikely that God will just send us riches that can be wasted on our ‘wish lists’ (the latest television set, the best phone, holidays abroad etc).
 From the New Testament: